brittmyar/DataCleaning/README.md

 - Analyzing trends in property values over time to understand the dynamics of the Nashville housing market

 # Results
-- The insights obtained from the analysis can be used to inform policy decisions, such as zoning regulations, as well as individual decisions, such as homebuying and investing.
+- The insights obtained from the analysis can be used to inform individual decisions, such as homebuying and investing.